Generic Name: Dextroamphetamine and Amphetamine Extended-Release Capsules (Mydayis) (deks troe am FET a meen & am FET a meen)

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take this medicine (Mydayis).

-- Do not take antacids with this medicine.
+- Do not take antacids with this medicine (Mydayis).

 - New or worse behavior and mood changes like change in thinking, anger, and hallucinations have happened with this medicine (Mydayis).
-Tell your doctor if you or a family member have any mental or mood problems like low mood (depression) or bipolar illness, or if a family member has killed themselves.
-Call your doctor right away if you have hallucinations; change in the way you act; or signs of mood changes like low mood (depression), thoughts of killing yourself, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.
+Tell your doctor if you or a family member have any mental or mood problems like depression or bipolar illness, or if a family member has committed suicide.
+Call your doctor right away if you have hallucinations; change in the way you act; or signs of mood changes like depression, thoughts of suicide, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.